deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 users who are members of the genesis group to join terminals.

-## The LiveChat app providing realtime ephemeral chatting
+## Live Chat or: realtime ephemeral chatting :)

 <video controls style="width:120px; max-width: 100%;float:right;margin-left:5px;" autoplay muted loop playsinline><source src="../assets/blog/2024-11-livechat2.mp4" type="video/mp4"></video>

-The [ephemeral LiveChat app](https://github.com/deltazen/live-chat) provides ephemeral "irc-style" chatting with typing-indicators for anyone from a chat groups who joins.
+The [ephemeral LiveChat app](https://github.com/deltazen/live-chat) provides ephemeral chatting with realtime typing-indicators between anyone in a chat group who starts the live chat.
-Messages are not persisted and history is lost when the last users closes the app.
+Messages are not persisted and history is lost when you close the app.
-This can render it useful if you want to have a truly ephemeral chat that only live online peers will see.
+If all users have closed the app all content is gone.
+There you go, fully ephemeral, convenient, end-to-end encrypted P2P chat :)

 ## Get ready, player one!